devfile/registry-operator/DEVFILE_REGISTRY.md

 # Devfile Registry

-The Devfile Registry custom resource allows you to create and manage your own index server and registry viewer.
+DevfileRegistry is a custom resource allows you to create and manage your own index server and registry viewer.
+In order to be added, the Devfile
+Registry must be reachable, supports the Devfile v2.0 spec and above, and is not using the default namespace.

 ## Deploying a Devfile Registry

 Once the Devfile Registry operator has been deployed to a cluster, you can deploy a Devfile Registry by creating custom resources.
 The following samples below showcase how the registry can be deployed on to an OpenShift or Kubernetes cluster.

 In addition to the examples below, the `samples/` folder in this repo provides some example devfile registry yaml files for convenience.